Live Update

 • Using “properties” you can define configurable application properties and set their default value.

-Adding Schema
+Adding Schema and Segments

 • The set of features to utilize Live Update for as well as their default state